Polariton Laser in the Bardeen-Cooper-Schrieffer Regime: Introduction

-Exciton-polariton BEC takes place at carrier densities $n$ much below the Mott transition density $n_{Mott}$, $n \ll n_{Mott}$, where electron-hole (e-h) pairs are bound by the Coulomb interaction to form excitons, which satisfy bosonic commutation properties (Fig.\ \ref{sketch-lasing.fig}b)\cite{deng_exciton-polariton_2010}.
-The electronic distribution functions are far below Fermi degeneracy and correspond to the exciton wavefunction.
+Exciton-polariton BEC takes place at carrier densities $n$ much below the Mott transition density $n_\mathrm{Mott}$, $n \ll n_\mathrm{Mott}$, where electron-hole pairs are tightly bound by the Coulomb interaction to form excitons, which satisfy bosonic commutation properties [Fig.~\ref{sketch-lasing.fig}(b)] \cite{deng_exciton-polariton_2010}.
+The electronic distribution functions are far below Fermi degeneracy, i.e. their value is far below 1 (unity), and correspond to the exciton wave function.
 Coherence is formed via bosonic final state stimulation into the polariton ground state.
-Conventional photon lasing takes place in the limit of high densities $n\gg n_{Mott}$, where Coulomb interaction is screened, leading to uncorrelated, fermionic electron and hole plasmas.
+In contrast, conventional photon lasing takes place in the limit of high densities $n\gg n_\mathrm{Mott}$, where Coulomb interaction is screened, leading to uncorrelated, fermionic electron and hole plasmas.
 The electronic distributions are Fermi degenerate.
 Coherence is formed via stimulated scattering into a cavity mode when fermionic gain is provided by population inversion between the conduction and valence bands.
-In an intermediate regime, $n$ is high enough to disallow stable, bound exciton states, but low enough to allow sufficient electron-hole Coulomb correlations.
-In this regime, absent a cavity, an excitonic BCS state, with a coherent population of degenerate and weakly Coulomb-bound e-h pairs, has been predicted since the 1960s\cite{keldysh-kozlov.68,comte-nozieres.82,littlewood_models_2004,kremp-etal.2008}, though not yet demonstrated.
-In a strongly-coupled microcavity, different types of polariton BCS states have been proposed, with Coulomb or photon-induced electron-hole pairing\cite{keeling_collective_2007,kamide_what_2010,byrnes_bcs_2010}.
+In between the polariton BEC and photon laser regimes, $n$ is high enough to disallow tightly bound exciton states, but low enough to allow sufficient electron-hole Coulomb correlations to form overlapping Cooper-pair like $e$-$h$ pairs.
+In this intermediate regime, absent a cavity, an excitonic BCS state, with a coherent population of degenerate and weakly Coulomb-bound e-h pairs, has been predicted since the 1960s \cite{keldysh-kozlov.68,comte-nozieres.82,littlewood_models_2004,kremp-etal.2008,combescot-shiau.15}, though not yet demonstrated.
+In a strongly coupled microcavity, different types of polariton BCS states have been proposed, with Coulomb or photon-induced electron-hole pairing \cite{keeling_collective_2007,kamide_what_2010,byrnes_bcs_2010}.